Novel number two is on its way – here’s the first chapter.

 “And here’s your fucking ashtray,” he said, letting it fall to the counter with a clatter.

 Mick was in a pub that seemed more like a small cinema, full of right wingers dealing in toy money.
+He had hoped to ask someone for directions to Bank station, now he wasn’t so sure it would be a good idea.
+He figured he’d drink up and get out while the going was good.

 It was half time in the football match and a news item boomed from the big screen.
 President Smith was addressing the nation on the war in the Middle East.
 Major advances had been made on the border with Iran, but rocket attacks were being aimed at Euro forces in such volume as to be a constant threat.
 The restrictions on car use would have to be maintained, if not increased, as a result of the oil shortages.
 It was a tough time for Britain, as it was for all of Europe, but we would triumph once more over our adversaries!